Last Updated on

-Some popular supplements that vegans take include protein and Vitamin B12.
+Some popular supplements include protein and vegan B12 supplements.

 What’s the Best Way to Transition to Veganism?

 This vegan beginner's guide only scratches the surface of how to start your vegan journey (read about the levels of veganism here).
 I’m sure you still have a lot of unanswered questions about picking vegan-friendly restaurants and what to do when a non-vegan friend invites you over for dinner.